Cross-Reactivity & Oral Allergy Syndrome (OAS)

 Cooking Reduces Reactions

-Heat breaks down the proteins responsible for OAS.
-Most people with OAS can eat the same foods when they’re cooked, baked, canned, or processed:
+Heat breaks down the proteins that cause OAS.
+Most people can eat the same foods when cooked, baked, canned, or processed:

 • Apple pie instead of raw apple